anataliocs/soroban-quest/README.md

   which facilitates workflows and web integrations directly from your devcontainer
 - 🧩 **Passkeys:** Seamlessly leverage stellar wallet browser plugins like such as xBull, or create Passkey wallets using the open-source Bitwarden password manager
-- 🔑 **Secure:** Secure OAuth integrations with popular platforms like Github and Discord and VPN and SSH for privacy and security
+- 🔑 **Secure:** Secure OAuth2 integrations with Github and Discord and VPN and SSH for privacy and security

 ## 🚦 What's Coming with Stellar Quest 3? 🚦